 Abraham was justified by faith, 4:1-12

-In chapter 4, Paul uses the Old Testament example of Abraham to illustrate the way of salvation by grace through faith.
-In our passage for study Paul argues that Abraham stood approved before God, righteous before God, on the basis of God's faithfulness, appropriated through faith, without any reference whatsoever to his obedience before God.
-In fact, God reckoned Abraham righteous before he was even circumcised, making him the spiritual father of all God's children, whether circumcised believing Jews, or uncircumcised believing Gentiles.
+In chapter 4, Paul uses the Old Testament example of Abraham to illustrate justification by grace through faith.
+In the passage before us Paul argues that Abraham stood approved before God, righteous before God, on the basis of God's faithfulness, appropriated through faith, without any reference whatsoever to his obedience before God.
+In fact, God reckoned Abraham righteous before he was even circumcised, making him the spiritual father of all children of faith, whether circumcised, or uncircumcised.

 v1-3.
 Paul, having outlined the way of right-standing before God by faith, now seeks to illustrate this truth in the life of the patriarch Abraham.
 He opens with a question and then goes on to answer it in v2-5.
 What did Abraham discover about standing right with God?
 If his own efforts played a part in his standing before God then he would have ground for boasting.
-Yet, like all humans, he had no such ground, for he was sinful and without personal righteousness.
-For this reason, he could certainly not boast before God.
+Yet, like all humans, he had no such ground for boasting, for he was sinful and without personal righteousness.
 Scripture proves this to be the case.
 The scripture says of Abraham that he believed God, and it was this act which was credited (reckoned) to him as righteousness.

 v4-5.
-Abraham's righteousness, which was accounted to him, rested on God's faithfulness, now his own; it was a gift of God's covenant mercy, not a due to be paid.
+Abraham's righteousness, which was accounted to him, rested on God's faithfulness, not his own; it was a gift of God's covenant mercy, not a due to be paid.
 Right-standing by works is earned; it is not something given, rather it is earned by obedience to the law.
-On the other hand, right-standing by faith is received as a gift; it rests on the principle that God reckons righteousness to the sinner who believes in Christ.
+On the other hand, right-standing by faith is received as a gift; it rests on the principle that God reckons righteousness to the sinner who rests on the faithfulness of Christ.
 Under this method, justification (being set right with God) is certainly not something earned, rather it is something given.